kj2013/claff-happydb/README.md

 For more details, see the Contents Section at the bottom of this Readme.
 To know how this corpus was constructed, please see ./docs/corpusconstruction.txt

-Results of the CL-Aff Shared Task 2019 will be released in the Affective Content Analysis (AffCon) Workshop @ AAAI-2019.
+Results of the CL-Aff Shared Task 2019 will be released in the AAAI Workshop on Affective Content Analysis (AffCon) @ AAAI-2019.
 Check out the Workshop and Shared Task website:  <a href="https://sites.google.com/view/affcon2019/home">https://sites.google.com/view/affcon2019/home</a>
 Register your team now via EasyChair: <a href="https://easychair.org/conferences/?conf=affcon2019">https://easychair.org/conferences/?conf=affcon2019</a>